TDG-Platform/docs/ENVI_GetSpectrumFromLibrary.md

 ```

-For background on the development and implementation of XXXXXXXXXX refer to the [ENVI Documentation](https://www.harrisgeospatial.com/docs/classificationtutorial.html)
+For background on the development and implementation of this task refer to the [ENVI Documentation](https://www.harrisgeospatial.com/docs/classificationtutorial.html)